THE TRAM CABLES ARE SUPPORTED BY ONLY TWO TOWERS BETWEEN THE TERMINALS.

 - The first riders up Sandia Peak ascended on May 7, 1966.

-- Over 11 million passengers have taken the Sandia Peak Tram ride.
+- More than 12 million passengers have taken the Sandia Peak Tram ride.